Make Your School & Community Events More Inclusive

 Offering inclusive social activities can also lead to better academic results.
 For example, California State University, Sacramento, reports that students involved on their campus had higher retention and graduation rates.
 At Purdue University, students who serve as campus organization officers had better grades compared to their peers, with average GPAs of 3.0 and above.

-Universities that neglect to make their events and activities accessible are excluding students with disabilities.
-Crafting an inclusive experience can be as simple as adding accessibility technologies, such as captioning guest speaker talks.
+Universities that neglect to make their events and activities accessible exclude students with disabilities.
+Crafting an inclusive experience can be as simple as adding accessibility technologies, such as captioning, to guest speakers, plays and performances and club activities.
 Such small steps help ensure that all students can access important school community events like their peers can.

-Over the past two years, educators have witnessed the benefits of allowing students, parents and the greater community to tune in remotely.
-With more online and hybrid learning opportunities, school leaders have been hosting more events, guest talks and parent-teacher conferences remotely.
+Over the past few years, educators have witnessed the benefits of allowing students, parents and the greater community to tune in remotely.
+With more online and hybrid learning opportunities, school leaders have been hosting more remote events, discussions and parent-teacher conferences.
 These efforts continue to engage audiences while providing greater flexibility for people with busy schedules.

 In many cases, individuals who are Deaf or hard of hearing form part of your audience, so providing live captioning is essential.
 Plus, many of these tools help to boost overall audience engagement – by 12%.
-Leaning into the trend of offering more opportunities to engage remotely and with equity will help to foster an inclusive community that everyone will want to be a part of.
+Leaning into the trend of offering more opportunities to engage remotely and with equity will help foster a more inclusive community.

-It’s also important to consider the diverse individuals attending your school and community events.
-Individuals like alumni, parents, grandparents and prospective students from all over the world may be tuning in.
+It’s also important to consider the diverse individuals attending your school and community events, including alumni, parents, grandparents and prospective students from all over the world may be tuning in.

-Everyone in your community benefits from inclusive practices for events and gatherings.
-Offering tools like captioning on Zoom-hosted events or videos your school publishes is one small tweak that makes them more inclusive right away.
+Everyone in your community benefits from inclusive practices.
+And offering tools like captioning on Zoom-hosted events or videos is one small tweak that makes them more inclusive right away.
 Parents or grandparents who are Deaf or hard of hearing and attending their students’ commencement ceremony will be grateful for the proactive solutions.
-Outside participants like these aren’t likely to ask for event accommodations.
-Offering tools like captioning or audio description shows that you value all audience members and want to include them.
+Outside participants like these aren’t likely to ask for event accommodations, and offering tools like captioning or audio description shows that you value all audience members and want to include them.

 Approximately 1 million international students study in the US alone each year.
 Additionally, prospective students, students’ families and others are likely engaging with your website, events and content.
 Many of them are likely non-native speakers who would appreciate opportunities to fit in and feel included in your school community.
 Taking steps to showcase how committed you are to inclusion and diversity is key.
 Captions can also help as visual aids for them better comprehend and retain important information from their classes and events.
 Plus, you can also partner with a brand like Verbit to offer captions in their native languages for live and recorded events.

 With accessibility lawsuits on the rise, providing inclusive and accessible experiences isn’t just the right thing to do – it’s essential.
-Schools and universities must provide effective communication according to the Americans with Disabilities (ADA), so audience members with disabilities can participate.
+Schools and universities must provide equal access and effective communication according to the Americans with Disabilities Act (ADA), so that all audience members can participate.

 To make sure you’re offering an accessible viewing experience, you should aim for top accuracy.
 Partnering with Verbit can support these efforts.
 Verbit uses its own proprietary AI-powered ASR along with a layer of human editing that greatly improves the quality of the captions.
 Additionally, with Verbit, you have access to solutions that integrate with Zoom or the platforms.
 This way, you can easily boost access to classes and events through simple, user-friendly processes.

-When enlisting tools like captioning and word-for-word transcripts to make your school’s activities more accessible, you’ll benefit as well.
+The benefits of providing word-for-word transcription go far beyond making all your school activities accessible.
 Having transcripts from live events provides institutions with a valuable resource they can reference and use later.
 Transcripts can serve as legal backing by preserving records of information people shared during events, meetings or classes.

 Additionally, transcripts can also be repurposed and used to provide helpful content for your school’s website.
 Searchable transcripts make it easy to locate clips or quotes for marketing content and online videos.
 You can post copies of transcripts for those who missed events and use them to enhance your online presence.
 If providing transcripts as an additional way for your school community to consume content wasn’t enough, consider the added benefit of increasing the SEO of your institution’s website.